heyfoz/python-asl-detection/README.md

 7. **Model Compilation**: The model is compiled using the Adam optimizer and categorical crossentropy loss function, suitable for multi-class classification tasks.

 This architecture is trained using a combination of training and validation datasets, with data augmentation techniques applied to enhance model generalization.
-Throughout training, model checkpoints are saved, allowing for the restoration of training progress and the selection of the best-performing model.
+Throughout training, model checkpoints are saved as .keras files, enabling the restoration of training progress and the selection of the best-performing model.
+Additionally, comprehensive visualizations, including graphs depicting accuracy over epochs and loss over epochs, along with a table summarizing the training data, are rendered to a single PNG file.
 Finally, the trained model is saved for future use or deployment.

 ## Project Structure